About Us

 Richard Williams

-Richard Williams is the Executive Director of Resources, leading the organisation’s core business functions, including finance, HR, procurement, audit, and business operations.
+Richard Williams leads the organisation’s core business functions, including finance, HR, procurement, audit, and business operations.
 Richard plays a key role in shaping EMCCA’s financial strategy and supporting the development of strong, effective internal systems that allow the organisation to deliver lasting impact for the region.
 He is also responsible for building our commercial relationships and ensuring our operations are robust, transparent, and future-focused.
 Richard is committed to embedding EMCCA’s values at every level of the organisation.
 He champions a culture where collaboration, authenticity, and accountability guide our decisions and actions.
 Through his leadership, EMCCA is not only delivering for the East Midlands but also becoming a great place to work—where people feel valued, supported, and inspired to make a difference.

 Skip to content